 Presented by Beau Benson, Senior Recruitment Consultant, Human Resources

 Are you in a career rut but nervous about stepping back out into the job market?
-This workshop helps you to take the first steps.
 This workshop will help you press the “refresh” button on your cover letter and resume and market your skills and experience in the most effective way.

 True Colors: Understanding Yourself and Others